Jambiya: Use

 Despite the cultural significance of the jambiya, it is still a weapon.
 Although people have used it in times of dispute, there are societal norms that must be followed in order to avoid defamation.
 The jambiya should only come out of its sheath in extreme cases of conflict.
 It is also commonly used in traditional events, such as dances.

 Like with some other curved knives, as the blade bends towards the opponent, the user need not angle the wrist, which makes it more comfortable as a stabbing weapon than straight-bladed knives.
 Its heavy blade enables the user to inflict deep wounds.

-Yemeni jambia
+Yemeni jambiya

-A jambia is a short dagger worn by men in Yemen.
+A jambiya is a short dagger worn by men in Yemen.
 The handle of a jambiya tells the status of the man who wears it.